 In a sense, the English language is not indigenous to the British Isles.
 Over the better part of a millennium, waves of outside invaders displaced Britain’s indigenous Celtic speakers and introduced a new West Germanic language.
 The languages of the Anglo-Saxon and Danish conquerors gradually morphed into Old English, a language best known from early epic Beowulf, which is quite unintelligible to modern English speakers.
 French-speaking invaders from Normandy in 1066 prodded the transformation of Old English into Middle English, the language of The Canterbury Tales by Geoffrey Chaucer (c.
 1343–1400), which modern readers find very tough slogging.
 Finally, various forces promoted the development of Modern English, in its early modern form the language of Shakespeare and the King James Bible, which most modern English speakers find familiar, if a bit quaint.

-There is a second and much more contested part of the story in the British Isles: how Modern English belatedly became dominant into those areas where Celtic languages long had survived and remained strong, an event that occurred in Wales and Ireland only in the nineteenth century.
+There is a second and much more contested part of the story in the British Isles: how Modern English belatedly became dominant in those areas where Celtic languages long had survived and remained strong, an event that occurred in Wales and Ireland only in the nineteenth century.
 For some that transformation can only be explained as the result of conquests or at least an insidious cultural imperialism.
 As will be seen later in this chapter, the actual process was more complex and less one-sided.